Graph Data Augmentation for Graph Machine Learning: A Survey: Introduction

 \section{Introduction}

 Data driven inference has received a significant boost in generalization capability and performance improvement in recent years from data augmentation (DA) techniques.
-The DA techniques increase the amount of training data by creating plausible variations of existing data without additional ground-truth labels, and have seen widespread adoption in fields such as computer vision (CV)~\cite{cubuk2019autoaugment} and natural language processing (NLP)~\cite{feng2021survey}.
-These techniques allow inference engines to learn to generalize across those variations and attend to signal over noise.
+DA techniques increase the amount of training data by creating plausible variations of existing data without additional ground-truth labeling efforts, and have seen widespread adoption in fields such as computer vision (CV)~\cite{cubuk2019autoaugment} and natural language processing (NLP)~\cite{feng2021survey}.
+These techniques allow machine learning models to learn to generalize across those variations and attend to signal over noise.

-In recent years, with the rapid development of graph machine learning (GML) methods such as graph neural networks (GNNs)~\cite{kipf2016semi,hamilton2017inductive}, there has been increased interest and demand for data augmentation techniques on graph data~\cite{zhao2021data}.
-Due to the irregular and non-Euclidean structure of graph data, graph data augmentation (GDA) techniques could hardly be directly analogized from the DA techniques used in CV and NLP.
-Moreover, GML faces unique challenges such as feature data incompleteness, structural data sparsity brought by power-law distributions, lack of labelled data due to costly annotations, and over-smoothing caused by message passing in GNNs.
-To address these challenges, there has been a growing number of works on GDA.
-GML researchers design graph-specific augmentation techniques for these unique challenges on graphs.
-On graph-level tasks, GDA techniques aim at generating extra data for training with known labels from the input training data to improve generalization.
-On node-level tasks, GDA techniques have enhanced GML models from a variety of perspectives.
-For example, \citet{rong2019dropedge} randomly removes edges during training to alleviate the over-smoothing problem. \citet{zhao2021data} enhanced graph structure to promote graph homophily. \citet{kong2020flag} modified or added node attributes via adversarial training.
+In recent years, with the rapid development of graph machine learning (GML) methods such as graph neural networks (GNNs)~\cite{kipf2016semi,hamilton2017inductive}, studies have shown that the effectiveness of GML approaches also largely depends on the data quality.
+Given the dependent nature of graph data and the message-passing design of most GNNs, GML faces unique challenges such as: structural data sparsity brought by power-law degree distributions in most graphs, noisy and even erroneous topology brought by imperfect construction of the graph structure from raw data under other formats, low quality and incomplete node attributes, adversarial attacks on structure and attributes, lack of labelled data due to costly human annotations, and over-smoothing caused by the message passing design in GNNs.
+As DA allows researchers to alleviate such challenges from a data perspective, there has been increased interest and demand for such techniques on graph data~\cite{zhao2021data}, and there has been a growing number of works on graph data augmentation (GDA).